Legal Aid Manager (LAM)

 Conversations inside a client portal are linked directly to the relevant matter.
 This keeps messages organised and reduces the risk of important information being missed.
 For staff, it means less time searching through inboxes and more time responding with full context.

-In the Mozaique Client Portal, this linkage means communication sits alongside the matter itself, helping firms maintain a single, reliable view of information shared with clients.
+In the Mozaique Law Firm Client Portal, this linkage means communication sits alongside the matter itself, helping firms maintain a single, reliable view of information shared with clients.

 Clients can view all their cases (past and present) in one dashboard